- All Topics

 The ability of the grease to prevent corrosion of surfaces when water is present (ASTM D1743).

 The ability of the grease to resist displacement from a direct impingement of the water on the greased surface (ASTM D4049).

 The thickener, in large part, determines the grease’s response to moisture.
 If the thickener is particularly good at absorbing moisture, such as with sodium soap greases, it may form an emulsion that traps and draws water away from metal surfaces.
 The downside to greases which emulsify is that they can be easily washed out.

 Coupled with water washout resistance, if the typical operating condition is constantly exposed to water, process chemicals, or high humidity conditions, then an additional measure of corrosive resistance may be warranted.
 Some thickeners, such as aluminum, have inherently good corrosion resistance.

 If the thickener resists water, such as lithium or calcium soaps, then rust and corrosion inhibitors will be added to protect surfaces from water.
 If the grease is expected to remain in the bearing and prevent corrosion under wet conditions for a prolonged period (between lubrication cycles), then an added anticorrosive capability is highly desirable.

 There are several thickeners available for consideration.
 Generally, the criteria for selection of the GP grease thickener type will be compatibility with other greases used in a plant and the dropping point (which represents the grease’s temperature maximum range) that the thickener imparts to the grease.

 Lubricant thickeners are generally compatible with other similarly named thickeners.
 (Polyureas are an exception.)
-Lithium thickeners are compatible with other lithium- thickened greases, lithium complex with other lithium complex greases, etc. Table 1 shows typical compatibility characteristics.
+Lithium thickeners are compatible with other lithium- thickened greases, lithium complex with other lithium complex greases, etc. This table shows typical compatibility characteristics.

 A second rule of thumb is that the complex thickeners can be used to higher temperature ranges, frequently to 400°F (204°C), with frequent relubrication.
 If the equipment operates at sustained temperatures above 400°F (204°C) then it probably would not qualify for a general purpose lubricant.